Sticky crispy chilli beef from the Chinese takeaway is a real indulgent treat, it is super quick to make at home & packed with huge flavours.

-- Heat the oil for frying the beef in a wok to 170°C and fry in small batches for 2-3 minutes maximum and set aside on some kitchen towel to drain.
+- Fry the steak in small batches for 3/- minutes maximum, set aside on some kitchen towel to drain.

-- When all of the beef is fried, then fry off the carrot strips and again set aside on kitchen towel.
+- Fry off the carrot strips and again set aside on kitchen towel.

-- Now return the sauce to the heat and add in the beef and ensure it is all coated.
+- Return the sauce to the heat and add in the beef and stir to ensure it is all coated.

 - Serve the beef topped with the fried carrots and sprinkled with sliced spring onions.